-Keep in mind there were 90 second intervals, and HHH doubled it, just to get his special moment in.
+Keep in mind there were two-minute intervals, and HHH went over that by 50%, just to get his special moment in.
 He even gets to bend the supposedly well-enforced rules of time intervals to his liking!

 Say what you will about John Cena, but when he made his grand return at the 2008 Rumble, he at least hit the ring in a timely, non-drag-ass fashion.

 As explained in the ninth entry, production mishaps are relatively rare, but they’re at least worth a chuckle when they do occur.

 At the 2006 event, Chris Masters was making his entrance from the #26 position, and he was arguably at his peak in the company.
 He was three weeks removed from competing for the WWE Title at New Year’s Revolution, and was regularly working with the likes of John Cena and Shawn Michaels.
 For a 23-year-old, that shows quite a bit of faith from the office.

 He even had a solid gimmick, wherein “The Masterpiece” would declare his physical superiority by challenging anyone to break his “Master Lock” full nelson, which nobody could do up to that point.

 Adding to his gimmick was a spectacular entrance.
 Masters would appear before the masses, bedecked in a flowing cape, while a dramatic classical score would herald his arrival.
 Masters would then toss the covering aside and flex proudly, while pyrotechnics behind him illuminated his flawless form.

 Flawless as his body may have been, sometimes the light show wouldn’t be as pristine.